Updated on December 1, 2023.

 Now, recent studies show spirulina may be linked to reducing symptoms of chronic inflammation.
 It may also be beneficial in fighting certain diseases .

-Vitamin D is one of 13 vitamins that are essential to your health .
+Vitamin D is one of 13 vitamins that are essential to your health, and is arguably one of the best vitamins for inflammation .
 Vitamin D plays an integral role in many bodily processes, including:

 For adults, the recommended intake of vitamin D is 15 mcg per day .

 Another of the 13 nutrients essential to human life, vitamin C also has antioxidant properties that fight against harmful free radicals .
 This in itself is cause for optimism when it comes to whether vitamin C supplements can reduce inflammation in the body.